-- Installation and use of any damaged appliance.
-Modification of the appliance. - Installation other than as instructed by Hearth & Home Technologies. - Installation and/or use of any component part not approved by Hearth & Home Technologies. - Operating appliance without fully assembling all components. - Operating appliance without legs attached (if supplied with appliance). - Do NOT Over fire If appliance or chimney connector glows, you are over firing.
+- · Installation and use of any damaged appliance. - Modification of the appliance. - Installation other than as instructed by Hearth & Home Technologies. - Installation and/or use of any component part not approved by Hearth & Home Technologies. - Operating appliance without fully assembling all components. - Operating appliance without legs attached (if supplied with unit). - Do NOT Overfire If appliance or chimney connector glows, you are overfiring.